mina-builders-team/recursive-mastermind-zkApp/README.md

 - The game involves two players: a `Code Master` and a `Code Breaker`.
 - Inspired by [mastermind-noir](https://github.com/vezenovm/mastermind-noir), this version replaces colored pegs with a combination of 4 unique digits between `0` and `7`.
-- Current referee address is `B62qnbdBnbKMC1VJ9unXX9k8JfBNs4HPvo6t4rUWb43cG1bPcPEQCC5`.
+- Current Referee address is `B62qnbdBnbKMC1VJ9unXX9k8JfBNs4HPvo6t4rUWb43cG1bPcPEQCC5`.

 ## Game Rules